Title: Fool Moon Over Half Dome

 “Fool Moon” is a colorization of a black-and-white Ansel Adams subject, with red added to turn my own painting into a comment on our misguided environmental attitudes.

-This painting once went missing with ten others when the owner of the gallery where they were showing had to flee creditors.
-I’d rented a truck to remove and ship home my paintings, but I found the gallery padlocked and bare.
-After receiving an anonymous phone tip later that same day, I located the paintings in the basement of a local restaurant, with one painting broken in half and this one punctured clear through.
-I ultimately repaired and sold both.
+This painting went missing with ten others, when the owner of the gallery where they were being shown had to flee creditors.
+I’d rented a truck to remove and ship home my paintings back home, but I found the gallery padlocked and empty.
+After receiving an anonymous phone tip later that same day, I located the paintings in the basement of a Mexican restaurant, with one painting broken in half and this one punctured clear through.
+I ultimately repaired and sold both paintings.
 Months later I bumped into the gallerist again, only he had gone to extremes to alter his appearance by growing a goatee, wearing glasses, and re-shaping his hairline – he was now bald on the top of his head with the world’s worst comb-over.

 We all have our sad vanities to pursue.
 Or avoid.